ionic-team/capacitor-assets/README.md

 # Resource Generator

-This tool will crop and resize PNG source images to generate images for modern iOS and Android devices.
+This tool will crop and resize JPEG and PNG source images to generate images for modern iOS and Android devices.

-`cordova-res` must run at the root of a standard Cordova project setup, such as:
+`cordova-res` must run at the root of a Cordova project, such as:

 ```
 resources/